-1 MEASURE PURPOSE AGENCY OTHER DETAILS Concessional loans for principal residence To assist with the re-establishment of the principal place of residence.
+MEASURE PURPOSE AGENCY OTHER DETAILS Concessional loans for principal residence To assist with the re-establishment of the principal place of residence.
 RFCV Concessional housing loans may be made to people whose principal residence has been damaged or destroyed by natural disaster, and who wish to rebuild or buy another house within Victoria.
 These loans are granted on the basis of need to bridge the gap between the cost of rebuilding or relocation and the financial resources which are available to the individual including insurance.
 Concessional loans for churches, voluntary organisations, etc. To assist with re-establishment of premises RFCV Concessional loans may be made available from time to time to non-profit organisations which have no reasonable access to commercial sources of finance.
 Loans are made on the basis of need to bridge the gap between re-establishment costs and insurance recovery.
-COMMUNITY S COMMUNITY SAFETY/HEALTH ASSISTANCE MEASURES Generally available at departmental discretion Disposal of dead or maimed stock To minimise the risk to public health.
+COMMUNITY S SAFETY/HEALTH IASSISTAN CE MEASURES Generally availab ble at departmental discretion Disposal of dead or maimed stock To minimise the risk to public health.
 Municipal councils in consultation with DEDJTR Municipal councils are responsible for disposal.
 DEDJTR provides advice and supervision and may provide reimbursement.
-ECONOMIC RECOVERY ASSISTANCE MEASURES Available subject to specific government approval Concessional loans for primary producers For carry-on purposes and to assist with the re-establishment of the economic enterprise.
+ECONOMIC RE ECOVERY ASSIST ANCE MEAS SURES Available subject t to specific governm nent approva 1 Concessional loans for primary producers For carry-on purposes and to assist with the re-establishment of the economic enterprise.
 RFCV Concessional loans for carry-on purposes (restocking, restoration, etc.) may be made available to full-time bona fide primary producers who have suffered natural disaster losses and, after insurance recovery, are unable to obtain requirements through normal commercial channels on suitable terms, and in the Corporation's opinion have reasonable prospects of recovery.

-^{} Only available for 'Natural Disasters' as defined under the Commonwealth Government's Natural Disaster Relief and Recovery Arrangements.
+\ Only available for 'Natural Disasters' as defined under the Commonwealth Government's Natural Disaster Relief and Recovery Arrangements.
 Refer Glossary for a definition.